 Early learning in the PYP is a holistic learning experience that integrates socio-emotional, physical and cognitive development.
 In the PYP classroom, it takes place in dynamic environments that promote play, discovery and exploration.

 Year 5 students, at the end of their PYP learning journey, participate in an exhibition, culminating with the search for a solution to a problem of global significance.

 Because each child is unique, with different skills and capabilities, our teachers develop strong, trusting relationships and tailor their approach so that every student can flourish.

 Teaching and Learning

-Through purposeful learning time that supports curriculum connections, students can practice their social skills such as turn taking, negotiating and team work in group work.
-This assists our youngest students to smoothly transition from home to school.
+Through purposeful learning that supports curriculum connections, students practice their social skills like turn taking, negotiating and teamwork in group work.
+This helps our youngest students to smoothly and successfully transition from home to school.